 In the spirit of seeking the best and the brightest, employers often seek students who rank at the top of their law school class.
-We encourage employers to consider additional qualifications when evaluating our students; Penn Law students are admitted to the Law School under very competitive standards.
+We encourage employers to consider additional qualifications when evaluating our students; University of Pennsylvania Carey Law School students are admitted to the Law School under very competitive standards.
 Their academic excellence should be kept in mind when considering their grades, both in comparison with their classmates and with their peers at other law schools.

 The Law School’s grading system consists of A, A- B+, B, B-, C and F grades, with a rare A+ awarded for distinguished performance.
 The 1L Legal Practice Skills course is graded on an honors/pass/fail basis.

-University of Pennsylvania Law School students are not ranked in class or assigned grade point averages.
+The Law School’s students are not ranked in class or assigned grade point averages.
 Employers should take care in comparing our system with those of other schools; our students are admitted under very competitive standards, yet our mandatory first-year curve requires that some students fall into all grade categories.